kubedb/docs/docs/guides/qdrant/tls/configure-tls.md

 issuer.cert-manager.io/qdrant-ca-issuer created
 ```

-### Deploy Qdrant cluster with TLS configuration
+## TLS Encryption in Qdrant

-Here, our issuer `qdrant-ca-issuer` is ready to deploy a `Qdrant` cluster with TLS configuration.
-Below is the YAML for the Qdrant cluster that we are going to create:
+Below is the YAML for the Qdrant cluster with TLS enabled:

 ```yaml
 apiVersion: kubedb.com/v1alpha2